 Elsewhere, Young is sometimes too regimented with designed throws and tries to force passes even when options are covered up.
 Occasionally, he’ll also try to do too much when extending plays.

-While Young can still continue to refine his game as an independent processor, he’s far more worthy of confidence than the average QB prospect.
-He’s unnaturally poised both in the pocket and in off-script plays, has rare instincts in adverse situations, and has hyper-elite creation capacity, which he can use to extend plays, nullify early wins by a defense, and drag his team out of trouble when they need it.
+More simply put, Young has rare instincts in adverse situations and has hyper-elite creation capacity, which he can use to extend plays, nullify early wins by a defense, and drag his team out of trouble when they need it.